 Web Push Notification: A Growing Marketing Channel for 2019

-Web Push Notifications Are a An Emerging Re-engagement Channel, And Likely to Grow Rapidly in 2019
+Web Push Notifications Are An Emerging Re-engagement Channel, And Likely to Grow Rapidly in 2019

 Web Push Notifications are similar to mobile app notifications.
 They allow the website owners to drive higher engagement on their websites on both desktop and mobile.
 They have shown to drive an extra 20% to 30% repeat visitors for large content sites like Facebook.
-You can use anyp push notification platform to create and send push notification from website.
+You can use any push notification platform to create and send website push notification.

 How Does Push Notification on Browsers Work?